This is what you have been waiting for harvesting asparagus time!

 Year 2 - 1st cutting maybe?
-Advice varies from no cutting at all this year to cutting just one stem per plant.
-Best to just be patient and let them grow.
+Advice varies from no cutting at all this year to cutting just one stem per plant to possibly cutting for two weeks.
+Please be patient and let them grow.
 Maybe try talking to them, you never know it might help!!!

 Year 3 - 1st real year of cutting.
 Some suggest that you can now cut for a full season others suggest cutting for just 3 - 5 weeks.